Journal article

 Abstract

-BACKGROUND: This study aimed to evaluate the feasibility, acceptability, and effectiveness of a mindfulness-based intervention for patients with inflammatory bowel disease (MI-IBD).
-DESIGN: Treatment-as-usual control versus mindfulness-based stress reduction intervention.
-METHODS: Sixty patients participated in either the MI-IBD (n = 33) or treatment-as-usual group (n = 27) conditions.
+This study aimed to evaluate the feasibility, acceptability, and effectiveness of a mindfulness-based intervention for patients with inflammatory bowel disease (MI-IBD).
+Design: Treatment-as-usual control versus mindfulness-based stress reduction intervention.
+Methods: Sixty patients participated in either the MI-IBD (n = 33) or treatment-as-usual group (n = 27) conditions.
 The MI-IBD consisted of an 8-week mindfulness-based stress reduction training group.
 Outcome measures were administered at baseline (before intervention), immediately after intervention, and 6 months after intervention.
-Primary outcomes included measures of quality of life, psychological distress (depression a..
+Primary outcomes included measures of quality of life, psychological distress (depression and anxiety),..

 View full abstractGrants